zixihong/wyckoff-det-2/README.md

 Adds an adaptive time step to the wyckoff trading model.
+Uses ML models to recognize wyckoff patterns in crypto trades.